Connected: Living + Working

 Even more significant is the impact on the design of residential space.
 Floor plans should be cleverly designed so that they can be flexibly adapted.
 With minimal effort it should be easy to switch things around to provide for a home office, multi-generational living or higher occupancy, or to re-function a space or extend it.
 Digitalization and the greater flexibility of work and private life that goes with it are more than ever demanding flexible building structures that can respond to the housing shortage in our cities.
 Not least this has an effect on urban areas where new, digital mobility concepts must in future lead to new infrastructure.

-Find out more about integrated living and working at BAU in Munich.
-Meet the manufacturers of flexible building structures and smart homes and find out in Hall C2 about lighting, an all-important issue for the future.
-Take a look at the many special shows.
-And discover more about the key themes at BAU.
+At BAU Munich you could find out more about integrated living and working, meet the manufacturers of flexible building structures and smart homes and find out in about lighting, an all-important issue for the future.
+You could take a look at the many special shows and discover more about the key themes at BAU.